Neloy-Barman/Scientific-Paper-Keywords-Categorization/README.md

 <strong>To collect data, I decided to scrape the available open access papers at <a href="https://ieeexplore.ieee.org/Xplore/home.jsp">IEEE</a>.
 I created the scraper files using selenium after inspecting the website.
 Firstly I collected the urls of the papers using "url_scraper".
 Then visiting the urls, I fetched the abstract and the IEEE and author keywords using "details_scraper".
 Facing some unpredictable issues, I managed to scrape data and stored them in different .csv files.
 You can check out the scraper files within "scrapers" folder.</strong>

 <h3><code style="color:blue">Data Cleaning & Pre-processing</code></h3>
 <strong>Within almost all the columns, there were some NaN or redundant values.
-In the case of "abstracts" column, some values were repetative and those are considered as the inappropriate ones.
+In the case of "abstracts" column, some values were repetative and irrelavant.
+Those are considered as the inappropriate ones.
 So, those rows were deleted.
 Then I merged the IEEE and author keywords together.
 From there, I took the most commonly used keywords on the basis of the threshold value of 0.003.
 Henceafter, I dropped the rows having NaN or the rare keywords and created the final dataset.
 You can check the data cleaning part in the "data_cleaning" notebook.
-The following table shows the overview of initial and afterwards csv files.</strong>
+The following table shows the overview of initial and final csv files.
+The final dataset is available <a href="https://www.kaggle.com/datasets/neloybarman018/ieee-papers-abstract-and-keywords">here</a>.</strong>
 <table align="center">
     <tr align="center">
         <th>File Name</th>